-The village of Upper Slaughter in the Gloucestershire Cotswolds is one mile away from Lower Slaughter and resides on a gentle grassy slope above the stream that connects the two villages.
-The walk from Lower to Upper Slaughter follows the River Eye, which flows through the neighboring villages.
-Upper Slaughter is equally as attractive – a ‘sainted village’ meaning that it lost nobody in the First World War.
-There is limited parking in the Slaughters, but they are easily reached on foot via a nice walk from Bourton-on-the-Water.
-For eateries, Upper slaughter offers a 17th-century hotel, The Lords of the Manor, which has a dining room overlooking the gardens for a tasting menu including dishes such as preserved lemon with scallops and veal.
+The village of Upper Slaughter is one mile from Lower Slaughter and rests on a grassy slope above the stream that connects the two villages.
+Meander from Lower to Upper Slaughter following the River Eye, which flows through the neighboring villages.
+Upper Slaughter is a ‘sainted village,’ which means that it did not lose to any country in the First World War.
+Upper slaughter offers a 17th-century hotel, The Lords of the Manor, which has a dining room overlooking exquisite gardens.
+Enoy a tasting menu, including dishes such as preserved lemon with scallops and veal.

-The village of Blockley is a unique collection of buildings reflecting its past glory of mills and silk production and is quite different in character to other north Cotswolds villages.
-The pretty village green at Blockley overlooks a hill that sweeps down to the Norman church.
-It’s an under-the-radar corner of the Cotswolds, which means you can stroll the peaceful streets without contending with daytrippers.
-A short drive away in busier Moreton-on-Marsh, the Cotswold Cheese Co draws dairy lovers with more than 80 artisan cheeses from whiskey-smoked brie to Oxford Blue Round.
+The village of Blockley comprises a unique collection of buildings that reflect its prior glory of mills and silk production.
+The village green at Blockley overlooks a hill that gently towers over the Norman church.
+A short drive away in busier Moreton-on-Marsh, the Cotswold Cheese Co is a treat for dairy-lovers with more than 80 artisan cheeses to choose from!

-Chipping Campden is quite simply one of the finest towns in the Cotswolds – well-preserved and full of history, but also full of life and bustle.
-The town has a lively calendar of events, including the famous Cotswold Olympics, founded in the 17th century by Captain Robert Dover and still celebrated every year – a bizarre mix of sports, games, and village festivities.
-Chipping Campden has no shortage of excellent places to eat, drink and stay in with some excellent Cotswold hotels, pubs, and B&Bs, as well as plenty of holiday cottages to rent.
-Chipping Campden makes an excellent base for a holiday, with a number of notable gardens nearby, including Hidcote and Kiftsgate, and with wonderful walks in the area, including the 104 mile Cotswold Way, which starts in the town and follows the escarpment all the way to Bath.
+Well-preserved and full of history, Chipping Campden is also full of life and bustle.
+The town has a fantastic calendar of events, including the famous Cotswold Olympics, founded in the 17th century by Captain Robert Dover and entails an eccentric mix of sports, games, and village festivities.
+Chipping Campden has an abundance of excellent places to eat, drink and stay.
+With a number of notable gardens nearby, including Hidcote and Kiftsgate, enjoy many wonderful walks in the area.

-Set in the broad Evenlode valley with wide-open village greens and gardens at its Northen end bordered by elegant cottages.
-Kingham is a peaceful and secluded village, chosen as Country Life’s ‘England’s Favourite Village’, yet it has a mainline train service to London – only 90 minutes away.
-The station is about a mile from the village center.
-Kingham is described as the most cosmopolitan of the Cotswolds villages where London residents decamp to when they need a from the City.
-The village is an excellent center for walks, cycling, foodie destinations, and attractions which include Churchill and Sarden Heritage center.
+Set in the broad Evenlode Valley, Kingham is a peaceful and secluded village, chosen as Country Life’s ‘England’s Favourite Village.’
+It has been described as the most cosmopolitan of the Cotswolds villages where London residents retreat to when they need a reprieve from the City.
+Enjoy a myriad of pursuits in a truly remarkable setting.

-Stanton is a small village on the edge of the Cotswold Hills escarpment near the Gloucestershire/Worcestershire border in England.
-Its history is dating back to Iron Age times, while it is a village of unspoiled beauty and charm that is still easily appreciated today.
-The handsome village has retained a sense of authenticity, lacking the tea rooms and cute shops that dominate others.
-Stanton is a typical Cotswold sleepy village with no signs of commercialization or shops, except for The Mount pub which stands on the amount at the end of the village with spectacular views across the Vale of Evesham towards the Malvern Hills and Welsh mountains beyond.
+Stanton is a small village on the edge of the Cotswold Hills near the Worcestershire border in England.
+Its history dates back to the Iron Age!
+Envisage unspoiled beauty, charm and authenticity.
+Stanton is one of the typical Cotswolds villages with little commercialization.
+The Mount pub has spectacular views across the Vale of Evesham towards the Malvern Hills and Welsh mountains.

 Bourton On The Water